 The digital age has been heralded with great fanfare.
-However, if hyberboles are set aside and a sober assessment is made, we find the beginnings of a technological revolution that has already created much uncertainty and a huge amount of personal wealth.
+However, if hyberboles are set aside and a sober assessment is made, we find the beginnings of a technological revolution that has already created much uncertainty.
 So far the benefits have also been largely confined to the developed countries.
 Even the newly industrialized economies (the NIEs) have found it hard to catch up and maintain the pace required for not falling behind.
-The so-called developing economies are clearly at a great disadvantage in such a fast paced technological race.
+The developing economies are clearly at a great disadvantage in such a fast paced technological race.
 Thus there is a digital divide that is growing and through a cumulative causation the gap will widen further unless coordinated action is taken.
 This paper will discuss some of the most important economic issues conceptually and offer some modest policy advice.
-The field is vast and the issues are complex.
-Therefore, even this modest agenda may be too ambitious for a short paper.
+The idea of a postmodern innovation system called POLIS--- POSITIVE FEEDBACK LOOP INNOVATION SYSTEM--- is developed for analyzing the strategic options for the NIEs in the 21st century.

-Specifically, in the next section, the basic problem of adoption of a technology system such as the ICT(information and new communications technologies) is explored via the Schumpeterian concept of creative destruction.
+Specifically, in the next section, the basic problem of adoption of a new technology system such as the ICT(information and communications technologies) is explored via the Schumpeterian concept of creative destruction.
 Section 3 sketches out the links between the ICT sectors, innovation, growth and development.
 Section 4 briefly outlines some special economic features related to the ICTs.
 Most important among these are the increasing returns to scale, network externalities and a disequilibrium process that can result in multiple possible equilibria at the end.
 Section 5 is the most substantive part of the paper.
 Here innovation as a positive feedback loop process is studied further, and a case study of such process is presented.
 The South Korean case study is a detailed investigation at both micro and macro levels of the requirements of an innovation system that can include ICTs as an integral part.
-The study leads towards a recognition of the limits of purely national efforts and suggests that a supranational institutional structure based on the principle of regional cooperation may be the optimal strategy for the developing economies.
+The study leads towards a recognition of the limits of purely national efforts and suggests that a supranational institutional structure based on the principle of regional cooperation may be the optimal strategy for the developing and newly industrializing economies of Asia.